KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Dissociation is not an act,
 it is a structure.

-A being’s *is-ness* is its encoded direction.
+A being's *is-ness* is its encoded direction.
 And when it comes into being,
 that essence simply becomes what it already was.